LabScale Agent User Guide

 It also monitors the host and target devices under test and reports various metrics back

 to the LabScale service.
-The Agent is controlled by the agentctl
+The Agent is controlled by the agentctl executable, this

 guide describes that tool in more detail.